Intelehealth/intelehealth-fhw-react-core/docs/SETUP.md

 # Setup Guide

-This guide will walk you through setting up the ih-hw-core library for your own project.
+This guide will walk you through setting up the intelehealth-fhw-react-core library for your own project.

 ## Prerequisites